-Grace-Evangeline Mason (b.1994) is a composer based in the UK.
-Since winning the 2013 BBC young composer of the year competition for her piece 'Convergence', her music has been performed as part of the BBC Proms, broadcast on BBC radios 3 and 4, and at venues both across the UK and internationally.
+Grace-Evangeline Mason (b.1994) is a composer of orchestral, chamber, choral, electronic and operatic music based in the UK.
+Described as having a ‘keen ear for musical texture - from dreamy hazes of electronic sound to sumptuous choral writing’ [BBC], Mason creates ethereal sound-worlds often inspired by art, poetry and literature to take a listener on a narrative journey.
+Her music has been performed as part of the BBC Proms, broadcast on BBC Radios 3 and 4, and at venues both across the UK and internationally.

-Her music has been played by members of the BBC Symphony Orchestra, NYOGB, Manchester Camerata, BBC Singers, Trio Atem and the Aurora Orchestra in venues such as the Royal Festival Hall, Tate Britain, The Sage, BBC Maida Vale Studios, Liverpool Victoria Gallery and Museum and Birmingham Symphony Hall.
-Grace's works have also been performed as part of the biennial New Music North West Festival in 2013 and 2015.
-In the 2017 NMNW festival, her orchestral work 'KINTSUKUROI: (Golden Repair)' was performed by the BBC Philharmonic Orchestra.
+She has worked with ensembles and artists including the BBC Symphony Orchestra, London Symphony Orchestra, National Youth Orchestra of Great Britain, Manchester Camerata, BBC Singers, Ensemble 10/10, Trio Atem, the Aurora Orchestra and San Francisco-based Philharmonia Baroque Orchestra in venues such as the Royal Festival Hall, Tate Britain, The Sage, BBC Maida Vale Studios, Liverpool Victoria Gallery and Museum and Birmingham Symphony Hall.
+Mason's works have also been performed as part of the biennial New Music North West Festival 2013, 2015 and 2017, the latter of which her orchestral work 'KINTSUKUROI: (Golden Repair)' was performed by the BBC Philharmonic Orchestra.